 Meskel is an occasion for Ethiopians to promote their spiritual life through reconciliation, social cohesion and peaceful coexistence.
 UNESCO has registered the Meskel festivity on the list of intangible cultural heritage of humanity in 2013.

-The Epiphany, or Visit of the Three Magi, is celebrated on 19 January.
-Celebration begins on the eve of the holiday, a day fasting ‘Ketera’, when the priests bearing their Tabot (Replica of the Ark of the Covenant) and church paraphernalia, goes down to a river, spring or pool for a mass baptism in respect of the Baptism of Christ.
+The Epiphany, or Visit of the Three Magi, is celebrated on 19 January every year.
+Celebration begins on the eve of the holiday, a day of fasting ‘Ketera’, when the priests bearing their Tabot (Replica of the Ark of the Covenant) and church paraphernalia, go down to a river, spring or pool for a mass baptism in respect of the Baptism of Christ.

-Feasting begins that day at sun-set, the whole ensuring night is spent in alternate prayer, hymn singing, and religious dancing , after which , before sunrise the sacrament is administered, through many of the priests.
-The chief priest then raises his hands over the water and bless it, whereupon the people would push themselves into bath.
-The great men and priests, however, do not immerse themselves, but instead sprinkle the water to obligate the necessity.
+Feasting begins that day at sun-set, the whole ensuing night is spent in alternate prayer, hymn singing, and religious dancing , after which , before sunrise the sacrament is administered, through many of the priests.
+The chief priest then raises his hands over the water and bless it, whereupon the people would push themselves into the pool of blessed water.
+The great men and priests, however, do not immerse themselves, but instead get sprinkle from the water to obligate the necessity.
 At the conclusion of the ceremony the women and deacons dance and sing.
 While the men engage in various sports, including ‘Guks’or traditional Ethiopian hockey and it is possible for young men to find their future brides at these festivities.
-On the following day which is dedicated to the Arch angel St Mikael there are further church ceremonies, as well as much feasting whereby the priest are always “well fed by their devout parishioners”.
+On the following day which is dedicated to the Arch angel St Mikael there are further church ceremonies, as well as much feasting whereby the priests are always “well fed by their devout parishioners”.

 Ashenda or Shadey is a festival celebrated in August (G.C.) in the Tigray and Amhara regions of Ethiopia.
-Ashenda marks the end of a two-week-long fast known as Filseta when adherents of the Ethiopian Orthodox Tewahedo Church/Eritrean Orthodox Tewahedo Church gather to honor the Virgin Mary.
-The word “Ashenda” is currently used both in Amharic and Tigrigna languages to denote a vertical sewerage channel that passes water down to the ground from the top of a roof.
-In the Khimra sect of Agew, Ashenda means the “tall green grass”, estimated at around 80–90 cm minimum height that girls wear around their waists during the holiday.
+Ashenda marks the end of a two-week-long fast known as Filseta when adherents of the Ethiopian and Eritrean Orthodox Tewahedo Church gather to honor the Virgin Mary.
+The word “Ashenda” is currently used both in Amharic and Tigrigna languages to denote a vertical sewerage channel that passes rain water down to the ground from the top of a roof.
+In the Khimra sect of Agew, Ashenda means the “tall green grass”, of about 80–90 cm minimum height worn by girls around their waists during the holiday.
 In the tradition of this religious festival, blades of grass are strewn on the floors of homes and shops as a kind of welcome mat.
 The festivity of Ashenda has no common name throughout the country.
-For instance, in Raya, Enderta, and Tembien Regions historically it is known as Ashenda (Tigrinya: ኣሸንዳ), and is colorfully celebrated typically from August 16 to September 11 (according to Ethiopian Calendar).
+For instance, in Raya, Enderta, and Tembien Regions historically it is known as Ashenda (Tigrinya: ኣሸንዳ), and is colorfully celebrated from August 16 to September 11 (according to Ethiopian Calendar).
 In Wag Hemra zone it is called Shaday , and in Raya Kobo it’s known as Solel.
-It is celebrated on August 16

-This cultural festivity was originated from two historical legends that occurred in different periods.
-These were; during the ancient times of Ethiopia it was said that there was a girl who always walked around praying that her father would come back safe from war.
-When he did, she welcomed him with singing and beating drums.
-She was 17 years old.
-So every year it because a tradition of all the young girls together around singing and beating drums, while the young boys keep on an eye on them from a distance, to make sure they were safe from any wild animals.
+This cultural festivity originated following the legendary 17 years old girl who always used to walk around praying that her father would come back safe from war.
+When he did, she welcomed him singing and beating drums.
+Ever since then every year it became a tradition of all young girls to get together around singing and beating drums, while the young boys keep on an eye on them from a distance, to make sure they were safe from any harm.
 This took place in the Tembien region.

 Irreecha, a Thanksgiving Day that comprises two distinct festivals observed on top of mountains and on the banks of rivers, is the most colorful and very attractive celebration the Oromo people mark for the glory of their creator (Waaqa).

-The Irreecha festival which constitutes the main part of the Gadaa system of the Oromo is serving as a symbol of the Oromo people’s identity from time immemorial.
+The Irreecha festival which constitutes the main part of the Gadaa system of the Oromo serves as a symbol of the Oromo people’s identity from time immemorial.

-The festival which attracts millions of people from all walks of life here and abroad celebrated to thank, bless and pray to God (Waaqa) for their achievements and their wishes for peaceful relationship between nature and human.
+The festival which attracts millions of people from all walks of life here and abroad is celebrated to thank, bless and pray to God (Waaqa) for their achievements and to their wish for peaceful relationship between nature and human.
 They plead to God for the health of their families, relatives, clan and their country as well as their livestock.

 The Oromo people celebrate Irreecha at two locations: at mountain tops (Tulluu) and at the bank of rivers (Malkaa).
 The observance of the two festivals mark seasonal shift, either from winter to spring or spring to winter.